Don Ihde

 Before his retirement, Ihde was Distinguished Professor of Philosophy at the State University of New York at Stony Brook.
 In 2013 Ihde received the Golden Eurydice Award.

-Ihde is the author of over twenty original books and the editor of many others.
-Ihde lectures and gives seminars internationally and some of his books and articles have appeared in a dozen languages.
+Ihde was the author of over twenty original books and the editor of many others.
+He gave numerous lectures and seminars internationally, and some of his books and articles have appeared in a dozen languages.

+Ihde died on January 17, 2024, three days after his 90th birthday.

 Major concepts and thought

 Postphenomenology

-Don Ihde uses the theoretical tools of phenomenology to analyse technology, and specifically the relations between humans and technological artefacts.
+Don Ihde uses the methodological tools of phenomenology to analyse technology, and specifically the relations between humans and technological artefacts.
 Rather than thinking about technology as an abstract category, postphenomenological analysis looks at actual artefacts and the way they interact with users.
-Technologies, according to this view, mediate our relationship to the world, influencing the way we see it, understand it, act on it.
+Technologies, according to this view, mediate our relationship to the world, influencing the way we see it, understand it, and act on it.
 Other important authors in the field of postphenomenology are Peter-Paul Verbeek and Robert Rosenberger.

 Bodies in cyberspace

 Ihde's work Bodies in Technology spells out the original exploration of the ways cyberspace affects the human experience.
 The book explores embodiment in cyberspace with references to human–computer interaction (HCI) research.
 The main question of the book is the meaning of bodies in technology.

 Ihde rejects Cartesian dualism.
 Even to have an out of body experience is to have an implicit 'here-body' from which we experience an 'object-body' over there.
 He has further explored these arguments in his book Bodies in Technology.

 Beginning with a "phenomenology of multistability" in the way various "technological media" are perceived, Ihde examines the "roles of human embodiment, perception, and spatial transformations within communication and information media."

 Ihde argues that movies like the Matrix trilogy play upon fantasy in a technological context and relate to the human sense of embodiment.
 He stresses an important fact that we have to experience the embodiment where we live, rather than to "plugin" to a technofantasies world.